A Promise Kept: The Return of General Douglas MacArthur

 With the military situation extremely vulnerable and continuing to grow more dire, General MacArthur was ordered by President Franklin D. Roosevelt to leave the Philippines in March 1942.
 One of the most revered soldiers of his day, MacArthur left his men and the place that had become his adopted home with a heavy heart, but he obeyed the instructions of his commander-in-chief.
 After a dangerous journey, MacArthur arrived in Australia, where he made a vow to the Filipino people: “I came through, and I shall return.”
 It was a promise that would drive him over the next two and a half years and one that he very much intended to keep.

 MacArthur (left) and his chief of staff in U.S. underground headquarters on Corregidor Island, Philippines.
-For his defense of the Philippines, General MacArthur was awarded the Medal of Honor, the United States military's highest decoration for valor in combat.
-By receiving this distinction, MacArthur joined his father, Arthur MacArthur, who was awarded the Medal of Honor for his actions at the Battle of Chattanooga during the American Civil War.
-They are one of only two father and sons to each receive the Medal of Honor.
+For his defense of the Philippines, General MacArthur was awarded the Medal of Honor, the United States military's highest decoration for valor under fire.
+By receiving this distinction, MacArthur joined his father, Arthur MacArthur, who was awarded the Medal of Honor for his actions at the Battle of Missionary Ridge during the American Civil War.
+They are one of only two father and son pairs to each receive the Medal of Honor.
 (Photo Credit: Wikimedia Commons)

 The Philippines Islands completely fell to the Japanese in May 1942, but by September 1944, the Allies had battled back.
 With MacArthur in command of forces in the Southwest Pacific and Admiral Chester Nimitz leading the Pacific Fleet, Allied soldiers, sailors, and airmen had turned the tide by fighting the enemy island by bloody island across the Pacific.
-After conducting a brilliant campaign in New Guinea and obtaining support from the Joint Chiefs of Staff, MacArthur would lead the charge to take back the Philippines.
+After conducting a brilliant campaign in New Guinea and obtaining support from the Joint Chiefs of Staff, MacArthur was entrusted with leading the charge to take back the Philippines.

 On Friday, October 20, 1944, MacArthur’s invasion to liberate the Philippines began when American troops successfully landed on the island of Leyte.
 Although his troops had cleared the initial barriers of Japanese resistance, it was still an active battlefield when MacArthur and his staff waded ashore.
 Undeterred by the dangers, he pressed on until he once again stood on Philippine soil.